Tracsis

-Tracsis is a United Kingdom-based company that provides software technologies to for the rail, traffic data and wider transport industries.
+Tracsis is a United Kingdom-based company that provides software technologies for the rail, traffic data and wider transport industries.
 The company is headquartered in Leeds and is a constituent of the Alternative Investment Market (AIM) market on the London Stock Exchange.

 History

 The company was created as a spin-out of the Computing Department of the University of Leeds, and rapidly grew through expansion.
 The company's first acquisition, Robert Watson Associates, was larger than Tracsis at the time and was spun-out of Loughborough University.

 In 2005, John McArthur became CEO of the company.

 The company has been on the AIM market since November 2007.

 In 2014, Tracsis won the Growth Business of the Year Award from the UK Tech Awards.

 In 2016, McArthur sold a tenth of his holding in the company.

 In 2019, McArthur was succeeded by Chris Barnes, who was previously head of automotive consulting at Ricardo plc.